 Time and cost savings

 By automating payroll and reducing paperwork, businesses save time for HR teams and cut costs on printing, storage, and supplies.
-This allows HR to focus on higher-value tasks, like employee development and strategy, while ensuring payroll is processed efficiently.
+Payroll automation allows HR to focus on higher-value tasks, such as employee development and strategy, while ensuring payroll is processed efficiently.

 Security and compliance

 Paperless payroll systems store sensitive employee information digitally, with encryption and secure access controls.
 This protects personal and financial data from unauthorized access.
-Integration with HR also ensures payroll follows labor laws and tax regulations, helping businesses avoid mistakes and maintain compliance.
+Integration with HR also ensures payroll follows labor laws and tax regulations, supporting businesses in payroll tax filing, helping them avoid mistakes, and maintaining compliance.

-Choosing the right paperless payroll system is an important step toward modernizing your HR and payroll processes.
+Choosing the right digital payroll solutions is an important step toward modernizing your HR and payroll processes.
 Below is an overview of some of the top payroll platforms in 2026, including what each does best, key features, pros and cons, and pricing.

 1. Factorial

-Overview: Factorial is an all-in-one HR platform built for small and mid-sized businesses.
+Overview: Factorial is the most complete solution for small and mid-sized businesses looking to reduce manual entry, avoid payroll mistakes, and consolidate all HR data in one place — making it our editor’s choice for the best paperless payroll system.
 Unlike systems that handle payroll separately, Factorial connects payroll directly with HR functions such as employee records, time tracking, and paid time off.
 Payroll integration ensures that calculations are always accurate and reflect up-to-date employee information.
-Factorial is particularly useful for businesses looking to reduce manual entry, avoid payroll mistakes, and have all HR data in one place.
 The platform also offers tools for reporting that help managers stay on top of labor costs and compliance.

 Key Features